 We’re building the next stage of the Nor'West Arc cycleway to make it safer and easier for people to cycle in Bryndwr.
 We're also upgrading wastewater pipes in the area at the same time.

-On Monday 13 January work began on constructing the northernmost section of Te Ara O-Rakipaoa Nor'West Arc cycleway.
+In January 2025, work began on constructing the northernmost section of Te Ara O-Rakipaoa Nor'West Arc cycleway.
 We're also completing wastewater pipe renewals in the area, installing a new stormwater network, making water supply upgrades, and completing a street renewal on Aorangi Road.

 These projects have been programmed together to ensure a coordinated approach to work in the area.
 The work is being completed in three stages, with the full project scope expected to be complete by mid-2026.